sherzodcode/diary-API/readme.txt

 ////////
 date: 19.04.2023

 time is 12:47, i'm in home right now.
 I'm trying to deploy my TODO list project to VERCEL.
-But it's not working.
+But it's not working. it didn't work.
+Now only sqlite3 remains.
 ////////